 Christine: Take one step at a time, one day at a time.
 That’s hard when you’re worried about the future, but it is really important.
 To enjoy your child, to remember that this is a family we are talking about.
 It’s not all about the child.
 It’s about getting a balance between everybody’s needs.
 Thinking about your own needs and remembering that if you’re not looking after yourself, there’s no way you can adequately look after your child.
 Parents sometimes think ‘Oh no, that would be selfish, I can’t do that.’
 But it’s critical.
 You are the most important person in your child’s life, regardless of whether they have a disability or not.
 So you need to look after yourself.

-Mike (Father of two, one with cerebral palsy): If you have all the feelings of guilt and all the feelings of anger and things that sometimes bubble up, you have to be strong for Kennan to get through.
+Mike (Father of 2 children, 1 with cerebral palsy): If you have all the feelings of guilt and all the feelings of anger and things that sometimes bubble up, you have to be strong for Kennan to get through.
 And Kennan has to face a lot of things – you have to give him the strength to face those things.

 Elizabeth: Sometimes, once a family has received a diagnosis for their child, they can be inundated with information, and often they’ll be numb, and they actually can’t take it in.
 But it’s important for families to keep that information, because you might need to go back to it.